Damulog: History

-Historically, the first settlers of Damulog were the Manobos.
-They are the indigenous people of the place.
-Testimonials of the old folks disclosed that the name of the place was “Ramulog” meaning a place to take a bath.
-A river at the town proper is a place where the Manobos take a bath.
-It also became a place of gathering where the men were fishing nearby, their wives washed clothes and the children are either swimming or gathering shells.
-Over time, “Ramulog” changed to “Damulog” due to assimilation of the Manobos and the new settlers.
-The river is now called Damulog River.
+Historically, the first settlers of Damulog were indigenous people, the Manobo.
+Oral tradition says the area was named “Ramulog”, meaning “a place to bathe”, as a river where the Manobo washed is now in the town proper.
+It also became a gathering place, where men would fish as their wives washed clothes, and children would swim or collect shells.
+Over time, “Ramulog” changed to “Damulog” due to assimilation of the Manobos and the new settlers, and the river is now called Damulog River.

-The opening of the Sayre Highway in 1953 opened Damulog into external trade.
-Manobos and Muslims from nearby Cotabato gathered abaca from the forests and sell it to the traders.
-The traders processed the abaca into raw fiber and resell it in Cagayan de Oro process these into fiber.
-More immigrants from the Visayas came and started to acquire farm lots.
-Slowly, the new settlers soon dominated trade and business.
+The opening of the Sayre Highway in 1953 opened Damulog to external trade.
+Manobos and Maguindanaons from nearby Cotabato gathered abacá from the forests and sold it to traders.
+These traders processed the abacá into raw fibre and resold these in Cagayan de Oro.
+More immigrants from the Visayas came and started to acquire farm lots, and gradually, the new settlers dominated trade and business.

-Damulog celebrates its Araw ng Damulog every 16th day of August with exhilarating activities that comprehends every walk of life.
-The municipality celebrates its town fiesta every 7th day of October of the year in honor of Our Lady of the Holy Rosary.
+Damulog celebrates its Araw ng Damulog every 16 August with exhilarating activities that comprehends every walk of life.
+The municipality celebrates its town fiesta every 7 October, in honor of Our Lady of the Most Holy Rosary.
 In line are different activities that draw many expectators from other municipalities and neighboring towns.